Pre056/IT-Support-Practice/Network-connectivity-support-simulation/README.md

 #Supporting a Customer with Network Connectivity issues

 Type: Simulated IT Support Lab (IBM SkillsBuild)

 #Overview

-This project documents a simulated IT support lab wher I assisted a customer experiencing network connectivity issues.
+This project documents a simulated IT support lab where I assisted a customer experiencing network connectivity issues.
 The lab was completed using IBM SkillsBuild and focused on network troubleshooting and customer support skills

 #Scenario